New FuelEU Maritime Rules Present Difficult Decisions for Shipping

 With the upcoming introduction of the FuelEU Maritime regulation, shipping companies are facing the challenge of meeting rigorous carbon intensity reduction goals or risking significant penalties.
 Starting January 1, 2025, the regulation will enforce increasingly stringent limits on the greenhouse gas (GHG) intensity of ship energy, with the standards tightening every five years.
 These GHG intensity targets will apply to all energy used during voyages and port calls within the EU, as well as 50% of journeys that either enter or exit the EU.

-To avoid penalties, shipping companies will need to either reduce their GHG intensity to
+To avoid penalties, shipping companies will need to either reduce their GHG intensity to meet the new standards or pay a FuelEU fine.
+Reducing GHG

-intensity can be achieved by using alternative fuels like biofuels or LNG/LPG, or by participating in pooling arrangements where vessels exceeding their
+intensity can be achieved by using alternative fuels like biofuels or LNG/LPG, or by participating in pooling arrangements where vessels exceeding their targets can offset the performance of others that fall short.

 Albrecht Grell, Managing Director at Hamburg-based maritime intelligence firm OceanScore, has observed that many shipping companies, particularly smaller ones, are choosing to pay the penalties rather than exploring pooling options.
 He warned that this approach, along with delaying compliance through interest-accruing loans, will likely become more costly over time.